Well, well, well, looky what I have here, ladies and gentlemen, my formerly nicotine-stained fingers.

 Every day, every day, we have to come in here and defend this country against the media.

-Defend this country from the drive-by media, the Democrats and the left in this country.
+Defend this country from the drive-by media, the Democrats, and the left in this country.

-That's that's what the job has become.
+That's what the job has become.

 I'm happy to do it.